-The Ordinance requires that a Covered Employer provide at least one of the following three options to a Covered Employee:
+The Ordinance requires that a Covered Employer provide at least one of the following three options to a covered employee:

-- 1. Pre-tax Election: Employer creates a program under IRC section 132(f) (i.e., a QTFB) that allows employees to make a "pretax purchase" of transit passes or vanpool charges up to the federal level (in 2009, \$120 per month); - 2.
-Employer-Paid Benefit: Employer supplies or reimburses for transit passes or cost of vanpool charges up to the monthly cost of an adult San Francisco Muni Fast Pass (currently \$45 a month); or

-3. Employer-Provided Transit: Employer provides transportation for free to employees in a vanpool, bus or similar multi-passenger vehicle operated by or for employer.8
+- 1. Pre-tax Election: Employer creates a program under IRC section 132(f) (i.e., a QTFB) that allows employees to make a "pretax purchase" of transit passes or vanpool charges up to the federal level (in 2009, \$120 per month through February 2009: \$230 as of March 1); - 2.
+Employer-Paid Benefit: Employer supplies or reimburses for transit passes or cost of vanpool charges up to the monthly cost of an adult San Francisco Muni Fast Pass (\$45 a month through June 2009, \$55 as of July 1, 2009); or - 3.
+Employer-Provided Transit: Employer provides transportation for free to employees in a vanpool, bus or similar multi-passenger vehicle operated by or for employer.8

-An employer with an existing QTFB program that enables employees to pay commuting expenses through a Compensation Reduction Arrangement (pre-tax basis) for transit passes should be able to comply with the Ordinance's first option without further action or adjustments to its existing program, as long as all Covered Employees can participate in that QTFB.
+An employer with an existing QTFB program that enables employees to pay commuting expenses through a Compensation Reduction Arrangement (pre-tax basis) for transit passes should be able to comply with the Ordinance's first option without further action or adjustments to its existing program, as long as all covered employees can participate in that QTFB.
 While employer-provided parking is not an option under the Ordinance, nothing in the Ordinance precludes a Covered Employer from continuing to subsidize employee parking.

-The second option provides for a Covered Employer to subsidize a transit pass on a tax-free basis up to \$45 a month, subject to the provisions of IRC section 132(f)(5)(A) for transit passes.
-Note that the \$45 per month option is subject to future cost of living adjustments (COLA).
-Also note that under federal law, an employer can provide a subsidy of up to \$120 per month towards such transit passes.
+The second option provides for a Covered Employer to subsidize a transit pass on a tax-free basis up to \$55 a month as of July 1, 2009, subject to the provisions of IRC section 132(f)(5)(A) for transit passes.
+The initial level was \$45 per month and was subject to future cost of living adjustments (COLA), which adjusted to \$55.00 as of July 1, 2009.
+Under federal law, an employer could provide a subsidy of up to \$120 per month towards such transit passes through February 2009, and thereafter the stimulus legislation adjusted the limit to \$230.00 per month.
 The subsidy option creates a direct expense for an employer, in addition to possible administrative costs.
-In sum, this option is more costly to the Covered Employer than the first option.
+The second option is more costly to Covered Employer than the first option.